-Paper Trimmer — Photos, Handmade Cards
+Paper Trimmer: For Crafts, Photos, and Handmade Cards

 A small office style paper trimmer is a very useful tool in our household.
 It cuts a few sheets of regular paper at a time, or 2 to 3 pieces of card stock simultaneously, and trims photos to precisely fit a frame.